Patient Guide

 Uses And Disclosures Of Your Medical Information:

-Harrisburg Medical Center may also use and/or disclose your information in accordance with federal and state laws for the following purposes:
+Harrisburg Medical Center may also use and/or disclose your information in accordance with Federal and State laws for the following purposes:

-- Harrisburg Medical Center may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+• We may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.

-- Unless you object, and with the exception of Behavioral Health Patients, Harrisburg Medical Center will include general information, including your name, location in the hospital, your condition described in general terms and your religious affiliation in a directory of individuals located in the Hospital.
+• Unless you object, and with the exception of Behavioral Health Patients, we may include general information, including your name, location in the hospital, general health condition, and your religious affiliation in a patient directory.
 The directory information, except for your religious affiliation, will be released to people who ask for you by name.
-Your religious affiliation may be given to members of the clergy, even if they do not ask for you by name.
+Your religious affiliation will only be disclosed to members of the clergy.

-- Harrisburg Medical Center may disclose your medical information to a coroner, medical examiner or a funeral director.
+• We may disclose your medical information to a coroner, medical examiner or a funeral director.

-- Harrisburg Medical Center may disclose your medical information to any research program in which you may have elected to participate.
+• We may disclose your medical information to any research program in which you may have elected to participate.

 Your Rights Regarding Your Medical Information: